READ THIS Before You Enroll in KDP Select!

 That said, it's important to also consider factors like genre and your own marketing strategy.

-Luckily, the terms of enrolling in KDP Select only last 90 days, so you can rest assured in the knowledge that it’s not a permanent or years-long commitment.
+Luckily, the terms of enrolling in Amazon's Select program only last 90 days, so you can rest assured in the knowledge that it’s not a permanent or years-long commitment.
 However, whatever your decision is, you should try to stick to it as much as possible.
-While trying KDP Select for 90 days is certainly worth it, you shouldn't be jumping in and out of Select.
+While trying Amazon's Select program for 90 days is certainly worth it, you shouldn't be jumping in and out of Select.
 Going wide is a long-term game, and not only does it take years to build a presence on other stores, marketing strategies and best practices also differ between Select and wide books.

 Who should consider KDP Select?

-If you answer “yes” to the following questions, you should consider enrolling in KDP Select:
+If you answer “yes” to the following questions, you should consider enrolling: